Previous fine art exhibitions

 The exhibition considered the little-examined subject of the role of photography in Henry Moore’s creative process.
 A selection of 20 photographs from The Henry Moore Foundation Archive and two maquettes for monumental works, Three Standing Figures (1945) and Reclining Figure (1969), explored Moore’s use of photography to study light, texture and form and to help site his large-scale sculptures.

-A rotating exhibition of Royal Academicians, curated by Honorary Fellow Anthony Green RA, includesd paintings, prints and drawings, all of which had been lent to the College by the artists.
+A rotating exhibition of Royal Academicians, curated by Honorary Fellow Anthony Green RA, included paintings, prints and drawings, all of which had been lent to the College by the artists.
 Many works had never been exhibited before.
 An illustrated leaflet (pdf) accompanied the exhibition.
-Listen to Anthony Green's introduction.

 Ben Levene (1938–2010) was a master of still life, which he saw as an art form within an art form, the recreation within a painted composition of a selection and arrangement of real objects combined with abstract design.
 He taught generations of artists from 1963 until 1998 at Camberwell School of Art, the Royal Academy Schools and as a tutor for City and Guilds.
 He served as curator in the Royal Academy Schools from 1995 and exhibited regularly throughout the UK and abroad.